anand-8/java-dsa-solutions/README.md

 # Java DSA Solutions

-This repository contains my daily Data Structures and Algorithms practice solutions in Java.
+This repository contains Data Structures and Algorithms practice solutions in Java.

 ## Topics